-Police say killings of four people in Arizona are likely related
+Psychiatrist in JonBenét Ramsey case among four people killed in Arizona, police say

-(CNN)The killings of four people this week in Arizona are thought to be related, Scottsdale Sgt.
+(CNN)The killings of three people this week in Arizona are thought to be related and authorities are investigating the death of a fourth person to see whether it is connected, Scottsdale Sgt.
 Ben Hoster said Saturday.

 The victims include famed forensic psychiatrist Steven Pitt, who was involved in several high-profile cases, including the investigation into the death of JonBenét Ramsey in 1996.
 He was found shot dead in north Scottsdale.